 3 min watch

-Seeing the Great Fire of London through the museum's collections.
+Find out about the Great Fire of London through the Museum of London's collections.

 Discover the truth behind London Stone, the city's most ancient, mysterious, and myth-laden monument.